spapas/etsd/README.md

 Some organizations need to transmit sensitive data between their departments/users.
 Such data may be personal details, work evaluation or even medical conditions.
-It is Iimportant for such data to be delivered and be seen only by its recipient and not by anybody else.
+It is important for such data to be delivered and be seen only by its recipient and not by anybody else.